BGS Dementia and Related Disorders (SIG)

 Membership is open to both BGS and non-BGS members and is free.
 To find out more about joining the group, click here.

-Executive Committee : Professor Emma Reynish (Chairman) and Professor Alisdair McLullich (Secretary), Professor Peter Passmore, Professor Antony Bayer, Dr Emma Vardy, Dr Louise Allen, Dr Arvind Kumar, Dr Duncan Forsyth and Dr Simon Wright
+Executive Committee : Professor Emma Reynish (Chairman) and Professor Alisdair McLullich (Secretary), Professor Peter Passmore, Professor Antony Bayer, Dr Emma Vardy, Dr Louise Allen, Dr Arvind Kuma and Dr Duncan Forsyth

 Click here for a list of resources related to mental health in general